 An acute dietary exposure assessment using the residue level equal to the tolerance was conducted for each individual label-approved commodity.
 The TAS Exposure-4 software program (TAS, 1990a) and the USDA consumption data base (USDA) were used in this assessment.
-The acute tolerance assessment does not routinely address multiple commodities at the tolerance levels since the probability of consuming multiple commodities at the tolerance decreases as the number of commodities included in the assessment increases.
+The acute tolerance assessment does not routinely address multiple commodities at the tolerance levels since the probability of consuming multiple commodities at the tolerance assessment of commodities included in the assessment increases.